calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 The following two properties should hold for a secure cipher.
 - **Diffusion** hides the relationship between the ciphertext and the plaintext.
 	- It should be hard to obtain the plaintext from the ciphertext.
+	- Changing a single bit of the plaintext affects several bits of the ciphertext, and vice versa.
 - **Confusion** hides the relationship between the ciphertext and the key.
 	- It should be hard to obtain the key from the ciphertext.
+	- Each bit of the ciphertext should depend on several parts of the key.

 ## Primitives